 All participants will perform for the judges between 8:00 am and Noon on the day of the Festival.

-All participants will receive a Certificate of Participation.
+Winners receive cash awards and all participants will receive a Certificate of Participation.

-The performance scores will be combined from year to year (max 100 points per year) and participation medals and trophies are awarded to students as they reach certain point levels.
+The performance scores will be combined from year to year (max 10 points per year) and participation medals and trophies are awarded to students as they reach certain point levels.
 These medals and trophies are completely separate from the cash awards described above.
 You need never win a 1st, 2nd or Honorable Mention to receive these participation awards.

 6th + 7th Grade